mguludag/QStyleHelper/README.md

     QApplication a(argc, argv);
     MainWindow w;

+    // if you want to use Mica or Acrylic Blur you have to set background transparent w.setAttribute(Qt::WA_TranslucentBackground);

+    // this is for Windows 11
+    // example use of Mica, second bool parameter is setting acrylic transparent for mica QStyleHelper::setMica({w});

+    // this is for Windows 10/11 but resize performance is slow (deprecated)
+    // example use of Acrylic Blur Window, second bool parameter is setting acrylic transparent for it QStyleHelper::setAcrylicBlurWindow({w}, true);

     // if your Qt version older than 5.15 use it like this for win32 dark titlebar environment and also you have to call once for any subwindows
     QStyleHelper::setTitleBarDarkColor({w});